 What Should I Do If I Have a Defense Base Act Claim?

 If you’ve been injured or someone has been killed while under DBA coverage, hiring a lawyer who specializes in Defense Base Act claims is the best thing you can do.
-They will help you navigate the claims process and ensure that you don’t miss any important deadlines or fail to submit required information.
+They will help you navigate the claims process and ensure you don’t miss any important deadlines or fail to submit the required information.

 How Long Does It Take to Resolve a DBA Insurance Claim?

 Like other types of insurance claims, it is impossible to estimate how long it will take.
-Every case is different, and factors like the nature of the accident, evidence available, and how it happened can have a significant effect on the complexity of each case.
+Every case is different, and factors like the nature of the accident, the evidence available, and how it happened can have a significant effect on the complexity of each case.

 What Does It Mean If a Waiver Covers My Work Contract?